ShiqiYu/CPP/week11/README.md

 ## Some Default Operations

 * Default constructor
-* Copy constructor
+* Default copy constructor
-* Assign operator
-* Default destructor
+* Default copy assignment
 * How pointer members work by default

 ## An Example with Dynamic Data Allocation